renatabiniek/writing-room/README.md

   * Large hero image covers the viewport to grab attention and focus the user on the group purpose
   * Overlay cover text provides information on group location
-  * Slogan reitarates the group ethos
+  * Slogan reiterates the group ethos
   * Call to action button that changes colour on hover invites the visitor to explore the page further and eventually sign up for an event

   Desktop: